Chaofan-Pro/github-profile/README.md

 # 💫 About Me:

-🤖 I am a result driven software engineer with a background in architectural design, combining a creative approach with technical expertise.
+🤖 I am a result driven software engineer with a background in architectural design, combining a creative approach with technical expertise.<br>
-🎓 Recently I graduated from BrainStation software engineering bootcamp, gaining proficiency in coding, problem-solving, and collaborative development.
+🎓 Recently I graduated from BrainStation software engineering bootcamp, gaining proficiency in coding, problem-solving, and collaborative development.<br>
 🌟I am passionate about building innovative solutions and contributing to dynamic development teams.

 ## 🌐 Socials: